Sau-ai28706/student_academic_performance_prediction/README.md

 The model with the lowest RMSE is selected as the best-performing model.

-The selected model is then retrained on the complete available feature-target dataset and saved as:
+The selected model is then retrained on the complete feature-target dataset and saved as:

 best_model.pkl

-The saved model is subsequently used by the Streamlit application.
+The saved model is subsequently used by the Streamlit application for prediction.

 # Web Application

-A Streamlit application was developed to provide an interactive interface for the trained model.
+A Streamlit application was developed to provide an interactive interface for the trained machine learning model.

 The user provides: